ierolsen/Trex-Game-with-CNN/README.md

 model = model_from_json(open("trex_model.json", "r").read())
 model.load_weights("trex_weight.h5")
 ```
 I will determine my labels again because the model predicts images, I make it choose in this list according to output of the model.
-I do not touch keyboard, model does.
+I do not touch the keyboard, the model does.
 ```python
 #down:0, right:1, up:2
 labels = ["Down", "Right", "Up"]